WELCOME TO SJOGREN'S ADVOCATE

-They were generally unaware that 10% of patients die from direct Sjogren’s complications (24) such as lung disease or lymphoma, or that comorbidities also increase morbidity and mortality.
-(42, 61) This got their attention!
+They were generally unaware that an estimated10% of patients die from direct Sjogren’s complications (24) such as lung disease or lymphoma, or that comorbidities also increase morbidity and mortality (42, 61).
+This got their attention!

 Sjogren’s is not rare, just rarely diagnosed!